alankent/OrdinaryCartoonMaker/README.md

 * All text up to the first line starting with "EXT." or "INT." is ignored
 * `#` through `####` can be used for section breaks.
-* `[e-p-s]` holds a reference to an entity.
+* `[n-nn-nnn]` holds a shot number code (episode, part, and shot number).
 After the reference at the start of a line, additional instructions can be written before filming.
 * `{directive}` is used to capture a directive on how add cameras and characters to a shot.
 * `-Name-` is used to identify the speaker
 * `(text)` - captures the mood or speaking style of the speaker. `(thinking)` is used to change the closed caption tex.